reconhub/learn/content/post/practical-real-time-response-3.md

 Are there any conclusions can you draw from these figures?

-  - Perhaps some evidence for superspreading events (e.g. 11f8ea,
-    9f6884, 0f58c4, f547d6); these largely capture the patterns we saw in the contact data
-  - No noticeable correlation with recovery status or gender (you can check this by colouring by gender or setting the shape to gender)

 Now plot the consensus tree, but only including links with more than 30% posterior support: